-An example of induced-dipole forces between two molecules of butane
+An example of induced-dipole forces between two molecules of butane scale.
+In reality, molecules are very close to each other and the intermolecular forces act over small distances.

 Dipole-dipole forces: When a molecule has a slightly positive side and another molecule has a slightly negative side, the two molecules will attract each other with a weak force.